Skip to content

 Gateway Resource Setup

-Your Gateway resource must have listeners configured for both the control plane and Konnectivity ports.
+Your Gateway resource must have listeners configured for the control plane.
 Here's an example Gateway configuration:

 apiVersion: gateway.networking.k8s.io/v1